shershen08/angularjs-plus-lithtml/README.md

-# Combining AngularJS (as legacy app) with litHTML app code
+# Combining AngularJS with litHTML app code

 Demo on approaches towards migrations of large scale app built with AngularJS to modern Web components based frameworks.